OFAI/hub-toolbox-python3/docs/user/installation.rst

 Installation from source
 ========================

+For a bleeding edge version of the Hub Toolbox, you can install it from the latest sources:
-On the console, change to the directory, under which the Hub Toolbox shoud be installed.
+On the console, change to the directory, under which the Hub Toolbox should be installed.
 Then obtain a copy of the latest sources from GitHub:

 .. code-block:: bash